Segmentation in Operating System

 - Segment Table consumes less space in comparison to Page table in paging.

-Disadvantage of Segmentation –
+Disadvantages of Segmentation –

 - As processes are loaded and removed from the memory, the free memory space is broken into little pieces, causing External fragmentation.